ualegre/cmd2acl/INSTRUCTIONS.md

 3. Click on File->Import->General->Existing Projects into Workspace.
 Then select the folder where the repository has been cloned.

-3. Paste your ".uml" diagram to the folder icase/model/
+3. Paste your ".uml" diagram to the folder CMD2ACL/model/
 	 * The files you can already find there are part of an example, if you do not have yet your diagram you can use them, if you already have it, you can get rid of them.
-	 * When you export an RC-ASE Context Dependency Diagram in modelio, you will get two files: <your_project>.uml and rcase.entities.profile.uml), just paste them on icase/model/
+	 * When you export an RC-ASE Context Dependency Diagram in modelio, you will get two files: <your_project>.uml and rcase.entities.profile.uml), just paste them on CMD2ACL/model/
+	   Both these files are required to be together, in order for Acceleo to identify correctly the stereotypes.

 4. Generate the metamodel using the rcase.entities.profile.uml file:
 		a) File->New->Other->Eclipse Modelling Framework->EMF Project->(Next)->(Insert name and next)->UML Model->(Next)->(Browse workspace and select rcase.entities.profile.uml)->(Next)->
 			(Select rcaseentities as root pacakge and the rest as referenced generator models)->(Finish)